sswaner/twilio-aws/README.md

 - Create a lamdba function "SMSMessageHandler"
 ![alt tag](./img/config-lambda-1.png)
-*Please select runtime "Python 2.7" and the IAM role you created*
+*Please select runtime "Python 2.7" and the IAM role you created. and click "Save"*
-- Click "Save"
 - Add the following code to the inline editor
 ![alt tag](./img/config-lambda-2.png)
 *code available in resources/lambda_functions/sms_message_handler.py*
 - Create a lambda function "VoiceCallHandler"
-Please select the same runtime and IAM role as "SMSMessageHandler"
+*Please select the same runtime and IAM role as "SMSMessageHandler" and click "Save"*
-- Click "Save"
 - Add the following code to the inline editor
 ![alt tag](./img/config-lambda-3.png)
 *code available in resources/lambda_functions/voice_call_handler.py*